danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0181](Media/image0181.png)

-   You can see the 4 executions of the query queryID (195 in the example image), the whole query test, the execution count, etc.
+   You can see the 4 executions of the query (query_id 195 in the example image), the whole query test, the execution count, etc.

-   To see all the waits encountered for a query, connect to *mysql*, and execute the following query:
+   To see all the waits encountered for a query, execute the following query:

    ```sql
    SELECT *